Kara Eaker: 2021

 In April, Eaker competed at the American Classic.
 She placed fifth in the all-around with a score of 52.700 and placed third on balance beam behind Sunisa Lee and Skye Blakely.
 In May Eaker competed at the U.S. Classic where she finished ninth in the all-around and third on balance beam behind Simone Biles and teammate Leanne Wong.
 At the National Championships, Eaker finished tenth in the all-around and fifth on balance beam.
 As a result, she was named to the national team and selected to compete at the upcoming Olympic Trials.
 At the Olympic Trials, Eaker finished seventh in the all-around and second on balance beam.
 She was selected as an alternate for the Olympic team.
 Prior to the start of the Olympic Games, while the main and reserve teams were training in Narita, Eaker tested positive for COVID-19.

-NCAA
+Collegiate gymnastics career

 2021–22 season

 Eaker made her NCAA debut on January 7 at the Best of Utah meet where she competed on balance beam and floor exercise to help Utah win.
 During vault warmups Eaker's hand slipped causing her to fall and seek medical attention.

+2023–24 season

+On October 20, 2023, Eaker, who was 20 years of age, announced via Instagram her retirement from the sport of gymnastics and her withdrawal as a student from the University of Utah, where she had been coached by Tom Farden, citing verbal and emotional abuse from a coach and lack of support from the administration.
+In her Instagram post she states that she had been diagnosed with severe anxiety and depression, anxiety induced insomnia, and suffers from panic attacks, PTSD, and night terrors.
+Eaker cited that the abuse often happened in individual coach-athlete meetings, in which she would be isolated in a closed-door office with an overpowering coach, while he used "condescending, sarcastic and manipulative" tactics.
+Additionally she states that she was "personally attacked, humiliated, degraded and yelled at to the point of tears in front of the whole team".
+Furthermore, Eaker stated that the University of Utah administration "completely dismissed" her when she attempted to report the abuse.

+A second student made a similar complaint four days later, and in early November, Farden was put on administrative leave by the school.
+Nine days later Farden was officially removed from his coaching position.

+2024–25 season

+On August 15, 2024, the Georgia Bulldogs women's gymnastics team announced via social media that Eaker had joined their team.